Connect with us

 Fletcher went undrafted but signed with the Rams for $158,000 in 1998.
 The 5’10” linebacker went on the become the Rams’ leading tackler in 1999 and won himself a Super Bowl ring alongside Kurt Warner in 2000.

 Fletcher ended his NFL career with 2,039 tackles, 39 sacks, 19 forced fumbles, and 23 interceptions in 256 games played.
-He was a four-time Pro-Bowler and he never missed an NFL game.

 Ken Anderson – QB, Augustana College

-Anderson was a two-sport athlete in high school, excelling at both football and basketball.
-He ultimately shined brighter playing football for Division III Augustana College and become a top pro prospect.
+He ultimately shined brighter playing football for Division III Augustana College in Illinois and became a top pro prospect.

 Anderson was drafted in the 3rd round of the 1971 NFL draft by the Cincinnati Bengals.
 He played 16 seasons there and he won the NFL’s MVP award in 1981.